-Calculate a calibration factor fom the last absorbance reading and store it in memory.
-If the calibration factor falls out of the predefined boundaries, a calibration error will be raised.
-See Section 8 for the correct procedure to perform a calibration.
+Perform the calibration of the instrument.
+If the calibration milliabsorbance value falls out of the predefined boundaries, a calibration error will be raised.

+See Section 7 for the correct procedure to perform a calibration.

 6.5 Monitor status

 This menu contains the data representation in grafical form as well as important diagnostic information on the analyzer status.